Chamaedorea: planting, care

 Frequently asked questions

-In case of lack of water and excessive sun, the tips of the palm's leaves will tend to dry out.
-The leaves may scorch if placed in direct sunlight.
-Prefer partial shade and take care with watering.
-Chamaedoreas need water regularly and a consistently humid atmosphere.
-You can trim the ends of the leaves if they are completely dry.
+In case of lack of water and excessive sun, the tips of the palm tree's leaves will tend to dry out.
+The leaves may scorch if placed directly in full sun.
+Partial shade is preferable, and watering should be carefully managed.
+Chamaedoreas require regular water and a consistently humid atmosphere.
+You can trim the tips of the leaves if they are completely dry.

 Comments